Fees, Funding and Disabled Students Allowance

 Student Finance help is targeted at first time undergraduates.
 The arrangements depend on where you live.

-Students from England are able to apply for a Tuition Fee Loan.
+Students from England are able to apply for a part-time Tuition Fee Loan to study with the OCA.
 The Tuition Fee Loan isn’t based on household income and there’s no upper age limit for applying.

 Students living in Northern Ireland who wish to undertake a degree course with the OCA should note that it is their responsibility to make up the difference between the fee grant as awarded and the tuition fees as set by the OCA.

 For students to be eligible for SLC funding, they must be studying a designated course.
 Courses at this college are designated for 2015/16 and redesignated each year by the Department for Business, Innovation and Skills.
 We expect this process to be complete for 2016/17 by early 2016.
-Visit http://www.hefce.ac.uk/reg/desig/student/ for more information.
+Visit http://www.hefce.ac.uk/reg/

 If you are applying to Student Finance England, download the PTL1 application form from their website and complete it to the best of your ability – you may need to contact OCA to determine the tuition fees for the year.
 Once completed, forward the form to the funding body.